Chloë Grace Moretz: It's Awkward To Date Celebrities

 The decision not to join Taylor Swift’s squad — we didn’t know they were hiring — came about because she…identifies with the plight of the squadless.

 "No one really puts herself in the shoes of the girl that's not in the squad — and that was always me.
 I didn't go to school.
 I had all brothers.
-I was a dork," Moretz tells InStyle.
+I was a dork," Moretz tells InStyle UK.

 As for the Kim K controversy, Moretz is more than ready to embrace debate about the role of the nude selfie in overall societal health.